eCharge Advisor

 The neighborhood saves a bundle!

-• Mentioned above, but often overlooked, or intentionally hidden by the guys who want you to keep buying gasoline, is the negative cash flow for places that don’t produce it.
-Connecticut loses approximately $10,000,000 a day.
-(Four million gallons imported at $2.50/gal.)
-For Massachusetts, on the order of $15,000,000 leaves the state’s economy every day to buy gasoline.
-Stupid...or what, if you don't have to do it?
+• Not mentioned above, but important and usually overlooked, or intentionally hidden by the guys who want you to keep buying gasoline, is the negative cash flow for places that don’t produce gasoline.
+Connecticut loses approximately $12,000,000 a day.
+(Four million gallons imported at $3.00/gal.)
+For Massachusetts, on the order of $18,000,000 leaves the state’s economy every day to buy gasoline.
+Stupid...if you don't have to do it.

 • An EV can go about 3.5 miles on a kilowatt-hour of electricity, more than 25 miles on 8 kWh.
-At $.25/kWh, that’s $2.00.
+At $.30/kWh, that’s $2.40.
 But half that cost is for stuff (like wires and storm repair crews) other than the natural gas that produces the juice.
-About half, $1.00, leaves the state’s economy to buy fuel, instead of $2.50 (for gasoline).
-EV power is about a third as expensive to your economy as gasoline!
+Only about half, $1.20, leaves the state’s economy to buy fuel, instead of $3.00 (for gasoline).
+EV power is less than half as expensive to your economy as gasoline!
+Say what?...
+Gasoline is more than twice as expensive to the state's economy?
+Yep!

 Save the earth!

-Battery electric drive for everyday transportation may be the lowest hanging fruit for getting a handle on our greenhouse gas problem.
-Low cost, arguably a less-than-zero net cost strategy, that can be implemented now...with modest investment.
+Battery electric drive for everyday transportation is low-hanging fruit for getting a handle on our greenhouse gas problem.
+Low cost, actually less-than-zero net cost strategy, that can be implemented now...with modest investment.

 Have Fun!